-The City Council is looking for an individual with strong values, who is hardworking and who is extremely energetic - this is not a retirement job!
+The City Council is looking for an outstanding leader and manager - someone who is hardworking, extremely energetic and relentlessly positive.
+This is not a retirement job!
 The environment is fast paced and the Council is active!

-The ideal candidate will be someone who will partner with the elected officials and staff to solve problems while also being a supporter and a trusted advisor.
-The City Attorney will give all members of the Council the same information and keep them all equally and well informed.
-The ideal candidate will work diligently to protect the legal interests and assets of the City.
-At the same time, he/she will find the most effective solution to the problem, even if it involves some risk.
-The individual will exhibit independent judgment as well as the highest level of professionalism, honesty, ethics, and dedication.
-Customer service will be extremely important to the new City Attorney.
-He/she will be responsive!
-Further he/she will believe strongly in transparency (to the maximum degree possible) and will promote the public's right to know.
+The ideal candidate will be someone who will partner with the elected officials and staff to solve problems while also being a supportive and trusted advisor.
+The City Manager will give all members of the Council the same information and keep them all equally well informed.
+He/she will understand politics and how to navigate them without becoming involved in them.
+The individual will be values driven, someone whose honesty, integrity and sincerity are above reproach.
+He/she will believe strongly in transparency (to the maximum degree possible) and promote the public's right to know.